backstage/backstage/plugins/todo/README.md

 # @backstage/plugin-todo

-This plugins lists `// TODO` comments in source code.
+This plugin lists `// TODO` comments in source code.
 It currently exports a single component extension for use on entity pages.

 ## Extensions